Ayush-jk/PeerLink/README.md

-# **PeerLink**
+# PeerLink

 **PeerLink** is a secure peer-to-peer (P2P) messaging application that enables real-time communication between users over encrypted SSL connections.
-The application allows users to register, discover other peers, and exchange messages securely in a decentralized environment.
+The application allows users to discover peers on the same network and securely exchange messages without relying on a central server.

-## **Features**

-- **Peer Registration**: Register your peer to be discovered by others in the network
-- **Peer Discovery**: Discover active peers in the network and initiate secure connections
-- **Secure Communication**: Messages are sent over SSL-encrypted channels to ensure privacy and data integrity
-- **Deregistration**: Remove yourself from the network when you disconnect
-- **Real-Time Messaging**: Send and receive messages in real-time, with no reliance on central servers

-## **Technologies Used**
+## Features

-- **Python**: Main programming language for both server and client
-- **SSL/TLS**: Ensures secure communication between peers
+- Peer discovery using local network broadcasts
+- Secure SSL/TLS-encrypted real-time messaging
+- Lightweight command-line interface
-- **Threading**: Enables concurrent handling of client connections
+- Multithreaded server for concurrent peer connections

-## **How It Works**

-### Server (`server.py`)
-- Listens for incoming peer connections
+- Clean disconnection and peer session handling
-- Registers peers and maintains a registry with timestamps
-- Handles peer discovery requests by sharing the list of active peers
-- Supports peer deregistration when a client disconnects

-### Client (`client.py`)
-- Registers itself with the server upon launch
-- Discovers available peers from the server
-- Connects to selected peers using SSL-encrypted channels
-- Enables secure real-time messaging between peers
+## Technologies Used

+- Python
+- SSL/TLS
+- UDP broadcast and TCP sockets
+- Threading

+## How It Works

+Each instance acts as both a server and client.
+On startup, it broadcasts its presence and listens for other peers.
+Discovered peers can be connected to securely using SSL, enabling direct, encrypted chat sessions.

-## **Usage**
+## Usage

-1. **Register a Peer**: Launch the client to register with the server
-2. **Discover Peers**: Query the server for active peers
-3. **Connect to Peers**: Select a peer to start a secure session
-4. **Send Messages**: Chat in real-time over an encrypted SSL connection
-5. **Deregister**: Gracefully exit and deregister from the network
+1. Generate your own `cert.pem` and `key.pem` files (these are not included in the repo).
+2. Run the script to launch your peer.
+3. Use commands like `broadcast`, `list`, and `connect <IP>` to interact with peers.

-## **Security Note**
+## Security Note

-SSL certificate and key files are not included in this repository.
-You need to generate your own using tools like OpenSSL.
+SSL certificate and key files are intentionally excluded from the repository.
+Generate your own using tools like OpenSSL before running the application.

-## **Contributing**
+## Contributing

 Contributions are welcome.
-Feel free to fork the repository, create a branch, and open a pull request with any improvements or bug fixes.
+Fork the repo, make your changes, and open a pull request.